 - Students taking prerequisite courses (including PTHA 1409: Introduction to Physical Therapy) in the Spring semester are eligible to submit an application that same semester.
 The Spring semester is the latest semester any prerequisite can be completed for consideration in that application cycle.
-Include a note with your application that courses are in progress.
-For courses not taken at ACC, a transcript is required for your application to be processed.

 - Students need to complete three additional co-requisites courses.
 While it is not necessary to complete them before applying, they must be completed in order to graduate.
 Completion of these courses before admission correlates to a higher success rate in the program.
 Students are advised to complete all co-requisite courses before applying to the program.
 Completed co-requisites are eligible for bonus points to the applicant’s ranking score (see bonus points in FAQ), as well as calculated in the GPA.